-I'm into coffee, cocktails, beer, and other hipster-like things.
+I'm into coffee, cocktails, beer, and other such trendy things.
 I enjoy live music a LOT and will go see a show just for the fun of it.
-I like walking around at night and being a sober person at a party.
+I like walking around at night and being the sober person at a party.

-I am apparently a good storyteller if you're the quiet type; if you've got wisdom to impart I'm all ears.
+If you're the quiet type I am apparently a good storyteller; if you've got wisdom to impart I'm all ears.

 One Amazing Thing I’ve Done